DevExpress/Blazor/README.md

 2. Ensure that you have .NET Core 3 (preview 4) installed.
 3. If you work with the release version of Visual Studio 2019, make sure to enable the option "Use previews of the .NET Core SDK".

-Depending on the Visual Studio build version this check box can be found here:
+The corresponding check box's location depends on the Visual Studio build number.
+You can find the check box here:

 ![Create New ASP.NET Core Web Application Project"](media/VS2019Release-EnablePreviewSDK.png)